graalvm/simplelanguage/README.md

 * Download for Linux: https://lafo.ssw.uni-linz.ac.at/pub/graalvm_linux.zip
 * Download for Mac: https://lafo.ssw.uni-linz.ac.at/pub/graalvm_mac.zip
 * Unpack the downloaded graalvm_*.zip into simplelanguage/graalvm.
-* Verify that the file "simplelanguage/graalvm/bin/java" exists
+* Verify that the file "simplelanguage/graalvm/bin/java" exists and is executable.
 * Execute "./build"

 ## Eclipse instructions